(Corrects spelling of Ibarra's first name in par 3)

-MILAN (Reuters) - Italy's top pay-TV operator SKY said on Tuesday it was adding broadband connection to its offering of movies, sport and other content, to boost revenues in the crowded telecoms market.
+MILAN, June 16 (Reuters) - Italy's top pay-TV operator SKY said on Tuesday it was providing a wider range of services to households as it added a broadband connection in its offering of movies, sport and other content, to boost revenues in the crowded telecoms market.

-The Comcast unit <CMCSA.O> announced the move after a two-month lockdown to curb a coronavirus epidemic, when data traffic using fixed lines almost doubled in Italy as people worked and studied from home, and spent free time streaming videos.
+The Comcast unit announced the move after a two-month lockdown to curb a coronavirus outbreak when Italy's data traffic using fixed lines almost doubled as people worked and studied from home, and spent their free time streaming videos.

-"We're interested in becoming the main player in people's living rooms and the rest of their homes," the head of SKY's Italian operations, Maximo Ibarra, said in a presentation, adding that SKY did not plan to offer mobile services.
+"We're interested in becoming the main player in people's living rooms and the rest of their homes," the head of SKY's Italian operations Maximo Ibarra said in a presentation, adding that the plans did not include offering mobile services.

-Italy has one of the lowest rates of fibre-to-home usage in Europe.
-Demand for ultra-fast connections is expected to rise as many people are likely to continue working from home.
+Italy has one of the lowest fiber-to-the-home usage in Europe.
+Demand for ultrafast home connections is expected to rise in the coming months, as many people are expected to continue working from home.

-Ibarra said SKY had invested 230 million euros ($261 million) to start its broadband service.
+SKY has invested 230 million euros ($261 million) to launch its broadband service in Italy, he said.

-It will use the fibre-optic infrastructure of wholesaler Open Fiber, jointly owned by Italian utility Enel <ENEI.MI> and state lender CDP.
+SKY will provide the service using the fiber-optic infrastructure of wholesale broadband firm Open Fiber, jointly owned by Italian utility Enel and state lender CDP.

 SKY's service will start in 26 cities this month and will extend to 120 during the summer.

-Ibarra said it would spread further as Open Fiber's coverage expanded.
-In the meantime, SKY has signed a deal with Swisscom's Fastweb <SCMN.S> to reach clients in areas not currently covered by Open Fiber.
+Ibarra said it would be extended further as Open Fiber's coverage expanded.
+In the meantime, SKY has signed a deal with Swisscom's Fastweb to reach clients in areas not currently covered by Open Fiber.

-SKY's move into broadband will add pressure on the former state phone monopoly Telecom Italia (TIM) <TLIT.MI>, which has been losing fixed-line market share.
+SKY's entrance in the broadband business will add pressure on former state phone monopoly Telecom Italia, which has steadily lost market share in the fixed-line segment.

-(Reporting by Giulio Piovaccari and Elvira Pollina; Writing by Giulio Piovaccari; Editing by Edmund Blair and Kevin Liffey)
+($1 = 0.8828 euros) (Reporting by Giulio Piovaccari and Elvira Pollina; Writing by Giulio Piovaccari; Editing by Edmund Blair)